brandonthis-that/wordsolver/README.md

 ## Contact

-For any questions or suggestions, please contact [brandonnyakea@gmail.com](mailto:brandonnyakea@gmail.com).
+For any questions or suggestions, please raise an Issue